 Of course there are numerous ‘studies’ which says that homeopathy does not work on animals because the animals are ‘conditioned’ to respond in a certain way.
 Some say that homeopathy works as placebo for animals and that the owner is simply misinterpreting results.
 Some also say that the placebo effect doesn’t really affect animals, and hence, can mean that homeopathic results for animals are very real.
 While some support that, some counter it with the idea that animals tend to get better after their owners gave them homeopathic products because they are responding to the owner’s body language and belief that they will get better.

 So many possibilities but not all of them can be true, right?

 We can’t give you the answer for the question above but just like earlier, all we can do is give you something to think about, such as:

-In our practice, we’ve seen many cases where animals saw no relief from their illness after receiving ‘modern’ medical treatment but recovered after being treated with homeopathic remedies.
+In our practice, we’ve seen many cases where animals saw no relief from their illness after receiving ‘modern’ medical treatment but recovered after being treated with homeopathic products.
 Please note that we’re not merely saying this because well, this is a homeopathic site.

-Supporters of ‘modern’ veterinary medicine will keep wrongfully labeling positive results from homeopathic remedies as just conditioned responses from animals and say perhaps that animals are just reacting based on what the owners are expecting.
+Supporters of ‘modern’ veterinary medicine will keep wrongfully labeling positive results from homeopathic products as just conditioned responses from animals and say perhaps that animals are just reacting based on what the owners are expecting.
 If these are correct, how come there are lots of cases when animals are treated with a very expensive ‘conventional’ drug which the owner have high hopes for, but it still does not work?
 Is the placebo effect theory only applicable to homeopathy and alternative medicine or is ‘science’ merely turning a blind eye?